Cubes, cacti, and framed long knots: The space of normalized overlapping intervals

 Now suppose that any nonempty union of fewer than $q$ spaces $F_I$ is contractible.
 Consider $F_{I_1} \cup \dots \cup F_{I_q}$.
 We know that $F_{I_q}$ is contractible, and by induction on $q$, so is $F_{I_1} \cup \dots \cup F_{I_{q-1}}$.
 For any two sublists $I$ and $J$ of $(1,\dots,m)$, we have $F_I \cap F_J = F_{I \cup J}$.
 Thus $F_{I_q} \cap (F_{I_1} \cup \dots \cup F_{I_{q-1}}) = F_{I_1 \cup I_q} \cup \dots \cup F_{I_{q-1} \cup I_q}$, which is contractible by induction on $q$.
 Hence $F_{I_1} \cup \dots \cup F_{I_q}$ is contractible, as the union of two contractible complexes whose intersection is a contractible subcomplex.
 Therefore $F(m)$ is contractible, and we conclude that any preimage $p_m^{-1}(C)$ is contractible. \end{proof}

-\begin{theorem} The surjection $p_m: \Ov^1(m) \to \Cact^1(m)$ is a simple homotopy equivalence which is $\SS_m$-equivariant. \end{theorem} \begin{proof} By Theorem \ref{T:proj-is-cellular}, $p_m$ is a cellular map.
+\begin{theorem} The surjection $p_m: \Ov^1(m) \to \Cact^1(m)$ is a simple, $\SS_m$-equivariant homotopy equivalence. \end{theorem} \begin{proof} By Theorem \ref{T:proj-is-cellular}, $p_m$ is a cellular map.
 Via barycentric subdivision, we turn it into a simplicial map between finite simplicial complexes.
-By Lemma \ref{L:fibers-contractible}, its fibers are contractible.
+By Lemma \ref{L:fibers-contractible}, the preimage of every point is contractible.
 Then by work of M.~Cohen \cite[Theorem 11.1]{MCohen:1967}, $p_m$ is a simple homotopy equivalence.
 The $\SS_m$-equivariance is immediate from the definition of $p_m$. \end{proof}